 In the event an audio or video recording is used as part of a student discipline proceeding, such video may become part of a student's education record.
-If an audio or video recording does become part of a student's education record, the provisions of Policy JRA shall apply.
+If an audio or video

 The Superintendent is authorized to contact the District's attorney for a full legal opinion relative in the event of such an occurrence.